Platforms, technical facilities, infrastructure, and services

 - "Scientific Computing and Data Management" Technical Facility (CALCUL) brings together computing resources for bioanalysis and bioinformatics (computing cluster), as well as data storage and management resources.

-- Ecological Information System (EIS) is structured around three areas of activity: geographic information systems, databases, and modeling.
+- Ecology Information System (EIS) is structured around three areas of activity: geographic information systems, databases, and modeling.

-- Digital Ecology Initiative (DEN) The objective is to establish, coordinate, and pool technical resources, as well as to exchange methodologies and new approaches to support the digital aspects of scientific research.
+- Digital Ecology Platform (DEN) The objective is to establish, coordinate, and pool technical resources, as well as to facilitate the exchange of methodologies and new approaches to support the digital aspects of scientific research.

 - Technical Facility for Numerical Computation focuses on scientific computing implemented on multicore machines (parallel or sequential computing).